oTeun/sniping-introduction/README.md

 - 400: the name is not currently available, your request was sent either too late or too early
 - 401: unauthorized, the bearer token that you sent your request with is invalid
 - 403: the name is not currently available, your request was sent either too late or too early
-- 429: you have sent too many requests, and are currently ratelimited
+- 429: you have sent too many requests, and are currently ratelimited ([read more here](https://github.com/oTeun/sniping-introduction#ratelimits))
 - 502: the API is currently under high pressure, and was not able to return your request
 - 503: the API is currently under high pressure, and was not able to return your request
+- 504: the API is currently under high pressure, and was not able to return your request

 ## Ratelimits
 When you send too many requests in a short amount of time, you will be ratelimited by the API.